0x6b/flexispot-e7-controller/README.md

   up     Adjust the desk upwards.
 If specified, adjsut upwards in centimeters.
 Not so accurate down   Adjust the desk downwards.
 If specified, adjsut downwards in centimeters.
 Not so accurate set    Set the desk height to the specified centimeters.
-Not so accurate go     Go to the preset position [default: standing] [possible values: standing, sitting, preset1, preset2, preset3, preset4] query  Query current height help   Print this message or the help of the given subcommand(s)
+Not so accurate go     Go to the preset position [possible values: standing, sitting, preset1, preset2, preset3, preset4] query  Query current height help   Print this message or the help of the given subcommand(s)